-- 1. Selection of the Graduate Council shall proceed as follows: each of the academic units with a graduate program or programs will submit the name of a nominee to the Dean of the Graduate School to be forwarded to the Provost for appointment. - 2.
-Nominations shall be submitted from the academic units to the Dean of the Graduate School by March 1.
-The Graduate School shall make its recommendation to the Provost by April 1.
+- 1. Selection of the Graduate Council shall proceed as follows: each of the academic units with a graduate program or programs will submit the name of a nominee to the Assistant Provost for Graduate Programs to be forwarded to the Provost for appointment. - 2.
+Nominations shall be submitted from the academic units to the Assistant Provost for Graduate Programs by March 1.
+The Office of Graduate Programs shall make its recommendation to the Provost by April 1.